-The Company has also existing commitments, guarantees, and contingent liabilities relating to on-going construction projects of the Company (see Note 16.2).
+The Company has also existing commitments, guarantees, and contingent liabilities relating to on-going construction projects of the Company (see also Note 16.2).

-As at December 31, 2012 and 2011, allowance for impairment recognized on these receivables amounts to P27.7 million and P40.3 million, respectively.
-Impairment loss recognized amounted to P10.4 million in 2012, P12.6 million in 2011 and P7.8 million in 2010.
+As of December 31, 2014 and 2013, allowance for impairment recognized on these receivables amounts P74.7 million.
+Impairment loss recognized amounted P38.3 million in 2013 and P10.4 million in 2012.
+No impairment loss is required to be recognized in 2014.